DataSQRL/datasqrl.github.io/blog/2024-08-05-acorn-agent-use-cases.md

 ## Conclusion

-In conclusion, Acorn Agent – The Data Agent Framework – represents a transformative leap in how businesses can utilize their data.
+In conclusion, the [Acorn Agent Framework](https://github.com/DataSQRL/Acorn/) represents a transformative leap in how businesses can utilize their data.
 By integrating LLMs with APIs, companies can unlock unprecedented value, drive user engagement, and unveil new business opportunities.
-Explore the power of Acorn Agent and set your business on a path to innovation and growth.
+Explore the power of [Acorn Agent](https://github.com/DataSQRL/Acorn/) and set your business on a path to innovation and growth.